Executive Director, Mike Miller

 When Linda is not working in the shop, you can be sure to find her watching the animals at the center or such outdoor activities as hiking, biking, or boating.

-Erin is the Lead Naturalist at the Center.
+Erin is the Naturalist Program Coordinator at the Center.
 Working around the Center with the interns, scheduling the daily presentations, animal care taking, and hoping on motor coaches is all a normal day at work.
-This is her second internship working with animals as an animal keeper.
-Prior to accepting the internship at our Center; Erin has worked with binturongs, ant eaters, and even trained a camel.
+Prior to accepting the position at our Center; Erin has worked with binturongs, ant eaters, and even trained a camel.
 With a Bachelor of Science in Biology this is her dream job and can not imagine going anywhere else.
 As a “Texan” turned “Alaskan” new hobbies include rock climbing, camping, and running around with the Center’s critters.